Husband, achiever, caregiver

 I was very fortunate to meet my wife, Kaye, at a charity event on campus where we both worked.
 With a little effort and some Jamaican charm, she agreed to go out with me.
 We got married and life was good.
 We traveled, purchased the house with the ocean view, drove nice cars, and progressed in our careers.
 Things were still going according to plan.

-Since we were young and healthy, I signed us up for the cheaper HMO health insurance plan at work, but during open enrollment in 2013 we switched to the PPO insurance plan because we began talking about having kids.
+Since we were young and healthy, I signed us up for the cheaper HMO health insurance plan at work, but during open enrollment we switched to the PPO insurance plan because we began talking about having kids.
 Within a month of switching, my wife was diagnosed with breast cancer.

 Disrupted By Breast Cancer